 - Take home points and action items

-Please email us and ask for the IT GRC Workshop Programme if you would like details.
+Please email us and ask for the programme if you would like details.
 This is not an academic workshop for students.
 It is for people dealing with these issues in their organisations.

 “Legal experts were brilliant” delegates at an IT Governance, Risk and Compliance conference